helrond/songs/_posts/2024-05-28-hallucination.md

 <div class="chorus">
     Hallucination<br/>
-    Seeing things that could be there<br/>
+    Seeing things that could be there (What if it was)<br/>
-    Hallucination
+    Hallucination (Not the way you remembered it)
 </div>

 <div class="chorus">